MCV-2021-M1-Project/Team7/W3/README.md

 Arguments: eval, test

-eval_masks, -em: If given evaluates the background removal results.
+eval_masks, -em: If given, evaluates the background removal results.
 Default: True

-dataset_path, -r: If given evaluates the background removal results.
+dataset_path, -r: If given, evaluates the background removal results.
 Default: os.getcwd()

 query_set, -q: Name of the query set we want to use.
 If -all is given this argument doesn't matter because the code
                will run for all query sets in the given mode.
 Default: qsd1_w1
-Arguments: qsd1_w1, qsd2_w2, qst_w1, qst_w2

 color_space, -cs:  Name of the color space we want to use.
 If -all is given this argument doesn't matter because
                    the code will run for all color spaces in the given mode.
-Default: YCRCB
+Default: LAB
 Arguments: RGB, HSB, LAB, YCRCB

+desc_method, -dm: Which descriptors are going to be used?
+If multiple, should be given with commas and
-hist_method, -hm: Name of the query set we want to use.
-If -all is given this argument doesn't matter because
-                  the code will run for all histogram methods in the given mode.
+                  there shouldn't be space between commas If -all_desc_methods or -all is given this argument doesn't matter because the code will run for all descriptor methods in the given mode.
 Default: 3d
-Arguments: 1d, 3d
+Arguments: At least one from [1d, 3d, DCT, LBP, text]

-dm, -distance_metric: Name of the distance metric we want to use.
-If -all is given this argument doesn't matter
+color_distance_metric, -cdm: Name of the distance metric we want to use for color based histograms.
-                      because the code will run for all distance metrics in the given mode.
+                             If -all_desc_methods or -all is given this argument doesn't matter because the code will run for all distance metrics in the given mode.
 Default: hellinger
+Arguments: cosine, manhattan, euclidean, intersect, kl_div, bhattacharyya, hellinger, chisqr, correlation

+text_distance_metric, -tdm:  Name of the distance metric we want to use for text based descriptors.
+                             If -all_desc_methods or -all is given this argument doesn't matter because the code will run for all distance metrics in the given mode.
+Default: jaccard
+Arguments: cosine_text, jaccard, hamming, levenshtein

+texture_distance_metric, -tudm: Name of the distance metric we want to use for texture based descriptors.
+                                If -all_desc_methods or -all is given this argument doesn't matter because the code will run for all distance metrics in the given mode.
+Default: cosine
 Arguments: cosine, manhattan, euclidean, intersect, kl_div, bhattacharyya, hellinger, chisqr, correlation